bnb-chain/greenfield-docs/docs/guide/storage-provider/run-book/run-testnet-SP-node.md

 ### 4. Wait voting and check voting result

 After submitting the proposal successfully, you must wait for the voting to be completed and the proposal to be approved.
-It will last 7days on mainnet while 1 day on testnet.
+It will last **7 days** on mainnet while **1 day** on testnet.
 Once it has passed and is executed successfully, you can verify that the storage provider has been joined.

 :::caution